cloudflare/cloudflare-docs/products/byoip/src/content/how-to/configure-dynamic-advertisement.md

 1. From **Edit IP Prefixes**, under **Status**, select *Advertised* or *Withdrawn*.
 1. Click **Save** to commit your changes.

-After saving your changes, it takes between two to seven minutes to enable advertisement and approximately 15 minutes to disable (withdraw) advertisement.
+After saving your changes, it takes between 2 to 7 minutes to enable advertisement and approximately 15 minutes to disable (withdraw) advertisement.

 ## Configure dynamic advertisement via the API